geoHeil/website-decodinglove/content/_index.md

           description: Avoid running into any dependency issues without all the hassle
         - name: Easy and proven
           icon: sparkles
-          description: From the basics of programming to data manipulation to full blown pipelines
+          description: From the basics of programming to data manipulation to full blown pipelines around local-first modern data stack
         - name: CI/CD
           icon: code-bracket
           description: Understand the value of automation and testing